soyaenthusiast/financial-viz-my/README.md

 ## :thought_balloon: Background
 This repository includes a sample PowerBI dashboard that I have built for a client to view and analyse their yearly, monthly and daily ***personal*** financial data.
 The user uses an iOS app to track all their daily expenses and exports the data via a .csv file from the app.

 _FYI: Client is from Malaysia and hence the currencies, purchasing power, spend, and other economic terms are in the scope of a Malaysian living in Klang Valley.
-Client infromation has been filtered out accordingly to protect their identity_
+Client infromation has been filtered out accordingly to protect their identity.
+There is an additional column called "Notes" in the dataset to provide more information about the transaction made, but this column has been removed in this github for confidentiality purposes._

 ## :eye_speech_bubble: Problem Statement
 Issue arises when the user would like to view the data in a more constructed and efficient manner as the visuals and analysis provided in the built in-app is insufficient.
 These issues includes, but not limited to: